analgesicproductions/Anodyne-1-Repo/README.md

 Top Level files:
 -----------

+Analgesic Music Source Files - this is all of the original music source files which you can open in REAPER and play back using the free sfz plugin with some freely available soundfont files.
+There's more instructions inside!
+REAPER lets you easily export these projects as MIDI files to use in other DAWs, even if you don't have the original plugins.

 Intra.dam - The level data.
 You'll need to figure out how to build a working version of DAME level editor, unfortunately, but I did include the source code for that.

 Intra-AIR.as3proj - the flashdevelop IDE file.